geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " And ill it fits a Christian knight to boast

-" Of ruth and mercy to a conquer'd host ;
+" Of ruth and mercy to a conquer'd host;

 " But when beneath a Christian warrior's sword,